davidesestili/JHashCode/README.md

 Java Runtime 6 or higher is required.

-JHashCode is an intellectual property of Davide Sestili
+JHashCode Copyright (C) 2013-2016 Davide Sestili

 Thanks to DDR Diego for translating in spanish language